arpitapandya/react-jobly/README.md

 Launches the test runner in the interactive watch mode.
 See the section about runnung tests for more information.

-This project was bootstrapped with create React App
+This project was bootstrapped with Create React App